MicrosoftDocs/Viva/WorkplaceAnalytics/Use/Upload-organizational-data.md

 A system field can be either _required_ or _optional_:

  * **Required fields** are identified in two ways: They appear in rows that have dark shading; under the Source column header, they are identified by the word “Required.”)
 These rows represent data that was found in the file that you uploaded.
 They are mandatory because the upload would fail if the mapping excluded one or more of these fields.
 In other words, you must map each of the required fields; you start this by choosing a value from the drop-down list.

+  Every required field must have a valid, non-null value in every row.
+This means that, even if the names of these attributes are not present in the uploaded .csv file, other columns must be present in the .csv file that are mapped to these attributes.

  * **Optional fields** are represented by rows with lighter shading.
 They appear below the required fields.
 These rows are commonly encountered system fields that Workplace Analytics suggests for use.
 For example, a field in this section might be called “Layer”; if “Layer” is not used in your organization, do not map this field.

 ### Custom fields table

  * **Custom fields** are displayed on this page below the optional fields.
 Custom fields are not system fields.
-For the custom fields, you choose a source column from your source.csv, you give the column a name, choose the data type for it, set the appropriate completeness value, and finally decide whether to hash it.
-The completeness value depends on the intended use of the custom field: If you intend to use this data in much of your analysis, you should pick a high value.
+For the custom fields, you choose a source column from your source.csv, you give the column a name, choose the data type for it, set the appropriate threshold, and finally decide whether to hash it.
+The threshold depends on the intended use of the custom field: If you intend to use this data in much of your analysis, you should pick a high value.
 You can pick a lower value if it applies, for example, to only a small subset of people in your organization.

 ### Columns in the System fields and Custom fields tables

  * **Source column.** Each of these fields corresponds to a column in the file that you uploaded.
  * **Field name.**  This is the name that will be used in the Workplace Analytics product.
  * **Data type.**  This is the data type of the field.
- * **Completeness required.**  A source file might still be valid even if some rows have invalid or missing values for some columns.
-When you set “Completeness required,” you state the percentage of rows in the uploaded file that must be valid for this column so that the file validates.
+ * **Threshold.**  A source file might still be valid even if some rows have invalid or missing values for some columns.
+When you set Threshold, you state the percentage of rows in the uploaded file that must have a valid, non-null value for this attribute.
 For example, if the data file updates information about people, since every row must be linked to a user, the PersonID field must be valid in every row.
 In this case, set the value for PersonID to 100%.
+The threshold for required attributes is always 100%.
+If an attribute does not have a 100% threshold for some reason, it cannot be required.
  * **Hash in report.** Use this field to obscure sensitive data.
 Selecting this option changes the way Workplace Analytics displays data in the report that it generates about the import operation.
 Instead of displaying the actual value that was taken from the source file, it would show a hashed version of the value – a format that cannot be read.

+#### Invalid values
+When any row has an invalid value for any attribute, the entire upload will fail until the source file is fixed (or the mapping changes the validation type of the attribute in way that makes the value valid).
+Lowering a threshold does not ignore or skip an invalid value.

+#### Adding missing data
+Workplace Analytics does not modify or fill in data that is missing from HR uploads, even for EffectiveDate or TimeZone.
+The administrator is responsible for correcting such errors or omissions.

 **To map fields**